-Below you will find beginner Hip Hop dance video lessons.
-They are broken down into the most major Hip Hop categories such as Hip Hip, Breakdancing, Popping and Hip hop moves for kids.
+Below you will find beginner Hip Hop dance videos.
+They are broken down into the most major Hip Hop categories such as Hip Hip, Breakdancing, Popping and Hip Hop dance moves for kids.
 These mini-video series are perfect for beginners starting out.
 Each series covers about 3-5 Hip Hop moves.
 The best thing you can pause, rewind, fast forward at anytime.

 FREE Breakdancing Videos:

 Breakdancing Mini-Series (5 moves)- In this series you will get introduced to some of the most basic breakdancing steps.
 You will learn some really cool foot work moves as well as hand spins and back spins.
 Make sure you have plenty of space to try these moves – and remember to go slow in the beginning so you don’t get hurt.

 Popping Mini-Series (3 moves)- Learn the basics of how to pop.
 Popping is a really cool style of Hip Hop because It is based on the technique of quickly contracting and relaxing muscles to cause a jerk in the dancer’s body, referred to as a ‘hit’ or a ‘pop’.

 Hip Hop Dance steps for kids – Watch these 4 video lessons that will teach you some awesome Hip Hop moves for kids.
 These lessons are a great starter for boys and girls of all ages.